Projective Techniques Examples in Qualitative

 Brand Segmentation Sample Output using Music Streaming Provider

-Objective: This technique is used when you want to understand motivations for using a certain brand/product.
+Objective: This technique is used when you want to understand motivations for using a brand/product.

-“If this brand were no longer available in the market, how would you feel?
+“How would you feel if this brand were no longer available?
 What would you miss the most?
 What would you do?
 Who would you substitute it with?”

 Projective - Deprivation Technique - using meme as an example

-Objective: To find out about participant relationship with a certain brand and also its brand values
+Objective: To find out about participants’ relationship with a brand and also its brand values

 “Imagine a boat with 4-5 passengers (brands or products) …It is sinking.
 One passenger must be unloaded to save the other two.
-Which one goes, which stay on the boat and why?”
+Which one goes, which stays on the boat and why?”

-Participant may work as a group or each individual in a group may ‘be’ a passenger.
+Participants may work as a group, or each individual in a group may ‘be’ a passenger.
 And they must defend their ‘passenger’/ brand until only one is left.
-Depressing, but whatever floats your boat, man.
+It’s depressing, but whatever floats your boat, man.

 Projective Technique - Boat Game - Titanic scene where jack is going under

-Objective: To understand the brand key strengths and weaknesses
+Objective: To understand the brand’s key strengths and weaknesses

-“Now let’s play a game.
+“Now, let’s play a game.
 Imagine if you are trying to purchase a laundry detergent from the supermarket and you are in front of the shelf.
-Each one is screaming at you to purchase them.
-These are the brands that you have met (Brand X, Brand Y, so on and so forth)
+Each one is screaming at you to buy them.
+These are the brands that you have met (Brand X, Brand Y, and so on)

 • What will each one say about itself?
 What positive points will they highlight?